 - Greenhouse plant physiology and technology (9-week online course taught in 2011-2016)

 - Custom course of greenhouse plant physiology (hybrid course for private group, please contact Dr. Kubota)

 - Custom one-day course of hydroponic tomato basics (for private group, please contact Dr. Kubota)

 - Custom one-day course of hydroponic strawberry basics (for private group, please contact Dr. Kubota)

 This blog serves as a platform to introduce recent scientific and technological milestone works that help further advancement of CEA (Controlled Environment Agriculture).

-- Greenhouse strawberry information website
+- Greenhouse strawberry information website (by Kubota Lab)

-- VPD calculator
+- VPD calculator (by Kubota UA Lab)

 - Kubota Lab Facebook